LCG LOCAL COMMUNITIES

 Spiritus — an online community (United States and Canada)

 Our community is composed of members who live at quite a distance from one another in the USA and Canada.
 We have monthly meetings via videoconference and are currently using computer web pages for online discussion, exchange of resources, and exchange of ideas.
-We are a new group, and growing.
 We hope to also have semi-annual retreats.